AdobeDocs/commerce-admin.en/help/configuration-reference/sales/braintree.md

 >[!NOTE]
 >
 >The bundled Braintree extension does not support all the local payment methods listed in the [Braintree developer documentation](https://developer.paypal.com/braintree/docs/guides/local-payment-methods/overview).
-Other local payment methids are under developement to be supported in future releases.
+Other local payment methods are under developement to be supported in future releases.

 ## [!UICONTROL GooglePay through Braintree]